dylanvu/dylanvu.github.io/src/app/md/projects/games/epicdle.md

 Introducting the first project I've actively marketed online and one that I've had to implement tons of optimizations and perform operational improvements on.

 Epicdle is a daily song guessing game, inspired by Wordle, Heardle, and my-shot (Hamilton's version), built for the Epic the Musical fandom.
-I absolutely love this musical and listen to it all the time, so this project I wanted to impart as much of my love for it as possible.
+I absolutely love this musical and listen to it all the time, so this project I wanted to impart as much of my love for this musical as possible into this game.

+Upon launch, I saw 600 daily active users.
+I take user feedback and iterate on the game to make it better and independently market it on the Epic the Musical subreddit.

 ![Epicdle](/projects/games/epicdle/epicdle.png)